 For that reason, before you harvest, it’s a good idea to take a peek at the brood chamber and make sure that there is honey on the outer frames.
 If not, you’ll need to sacrifice some of the honey for their well being.
 It would be very tragic for you to enjoy a healthy harvest yet have your bees starve during the winter.

 It’s also important to know what blooms in your area in the fall and whether there is anything likely to affect the season in the year.
-Honey is the best food you can provide for your bees, and it’s less risky to leave them with their own supply rather than search for honey from other hives.
+Honey is the best food you can provide for your bees.
+And, it’s less risky to leave them with their own supply rather than search for honey from other hives.

 Some diseases can spread through honey which is why most people advise beekeepers to use sugar syrup as an alternative food source.
-Honey from diseased hive could easily wipe out your colony.
+Honey from a diseased hive could easily wipe out your colony.

 Your primary purpose as a beekeeper is to keep your bees healthy and thriving.
 The honey is a bonus gift that you may need to sacrifice once in a while.